kthejoker/HadoopTweetAnalyser/README.md

 ![Certificate Generated](/../screenshots/screenshots/GenerateCertificate.JPG?raw=true "Generate Certificate")

-4. Run Certificate Manager (Start -> Run -> certmgr.msc) and locate your certificate under Personal -> Certificates.
+4. Run Certificate Manager (<code>Start -> Run -> certmgr.msc</code>) and locate your certificate (<code>Personal -> Certificates</code>).
 Right click your certificate and select Properties.
 Enter a Friendly Name for the certificate, and note this down for use in our .NET application.
 5. Return to the Azure Management Portal.
 Under Settings, choose the Management Certificates tab, and upload your certificate to Azure.

 ![Azure Certificate Upload](/../screenshots/screenshots/AzureCertificate.JPG?raw=true "Azure Certificate")